25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Region

 `#region` and `#endregion` define a region inside the code that can be collapsed by the editor.
-They can be nested.
+They can be nested

-The compiler ignores these and throws error if a `#region` dose not have a corresponding `#endregion` directive.
+The compiler ignores these and throws error if a `#region` dose not have a corresponding `#endregion` directive

 ### Others

-- `#errors` and `#warnings` can be used to throw errors and warnings during compilation if certain criteria is met.
+- `#errors` and `#warnings` can be used to throw errors and warnings during compilation if certain criteria is met

   ```csharp
   #if NETSTANDARD